DUMBALINYOLO/web_brain_scrapper/README.md

 (3) I am two days away from wrapping up
 (4) The project has been split into files so as to avoid the main file being too big to
     write
+(5) The is a need to do so much parsing of different text containers as the site is not
+    consisted on how the thought details are stored, we will have to handle returning none on some of them and capture those which matter.
+So we shall sample more than 20 different scenarios and handle them in a manner where there are small chances of the program hitting a brickwall
+(6) The program has started scrapping and saving.
+Now we go on and handle navigation, scrapping
+    saving
+(7) Number 5 shall be deeply should there be an agreed way how the data can be presented and     since it demands time.
+At least to go deep there shall be a principal agreement if I should continue and go deeper int the project or what

+(8) After tomorrow there shall be more posibilities on many improvements that can be done on the
+    project and take to a level where its quite amazing

+(9) The subfolders belong to the scrapped first_generation_grand_children

+(10) Those with an empty .txt file is an indication that information is stored in different
+      boxes and we should go deeper and at least figure out all these mysterious boxes

+(11) Some of these links are just empty as thoughts and they are just there to lead one to somewhere